 To bring you the best fleece jacket review, we first selected the top-selling and highest-rated models out there.
 We focused on technical models designed for active outdoor use and tested a few non-technical options.
-We've tested all the way from the cold climates of Canada to the warm deserts of Nevada and many places in between.
+We've tested all the way from the cold climates of Canada to the warm deserts of Utah and many places in between.
 We rated each on five different metrics, assigning scores based on both subjective and objective performance.
 Each fleece was worn for at least three months, with some being continually tested over the years.
 Many women test each jacket, with our main tester gathering data and providing you with our results.

 Warmth